oplS17projects/Virtual-Piano/MINH_NGUYEN.md

 ```

-When the user inputs match the characters it will jump to these functions depending which key is being pressed.
-The logic is simple, if a white tile is pressed, it will highlight that key by moving a colored block on top of that key.
+When the user inputs match the characters it will jump to these functions to help aligning the highlight depending which key is being pressed.
+The logic is simple, if a white tile is pressed, it will highlight that key by moving a colored block to on top of that key.

 ```
 ;When white tile is pressed